IslandViewPTA/islandview-pta-site/site/content/news/color-run-fundraiser.md

 date: 2018-04-17 23:05:23 -0700
 image: "/uploads/Website-Promo-Level-100.jpg"
 description: 2018 Island View Color Run
-draft: true

 ---
 **Island View Color Run**

 Join us for a fun, MESSY fundraiser!

 On Saturday, May 12, 2018, students and their families and friends will race around the school, stopping at stations on the track to get splattered with color.

 ![Photo of colorful shoes after a Color Run](/uploads/Shoes-400-crop.jpg "We promise you will get MESSY!")